Important dates and advice to help small businesses get ready for end of financial year

 • Consider making payments within 63 calendar days following 31 March to obtain an allowance for employee-related expenses like bonuses, holiday pay, and long-service leaves.

-• If your earnings are significantly higher than what you earned last year, consider making an additional provisional tax payment to make sure your tax payments are aligned with turnover.
+• If your income is substantially higher than what you earned last year, you might want to make an additional voluntary provisional tax payment to ensure that your tax payment is aligned with turnover.

 Certain tax deadlines for 2021 are crucial.

-• 9 Feb 2021 Tax on income for 2020 to be paid for those who don’t have a tax professional.
+• 9 Feb 2021 Income tax for 2020 to be paid for those who don’t have a tax representative.

-• 1 March 2021 - GST return and due for the end of January for businesses filing every two months.
+• 1 March 2021 GST return and tax due by January for those who file their GST returns every two months.

-• 1 April 2021 The new financial year begins in New Zealand.
+• 1 April 2021 The new fiscal year starts on the island of New Zealand.

-NOTE: Some dates may differ from the date, for example, the due date is a weekend or public holiday.
+Notice: Some dates may be different from the official deadline, for example when a due date falls on a weekend or public holiday.

 Auckland Unsecured Business Lending Services